psphere-project/psphere/doc/tutorial.rst

 Vendor documentation
 --------------------

-VMware provides very good documentation for the vSphere Web Services SDK.
-It is suggested that you at least read the introductory documents to gain a conceptual understanding of the SDK.
+VMware provides very good documentation for the VMware vSphere API.
+It is suggested that you at least read the introductory documents to gain a conceptual understanding of the API.

 Throughout this documentation there are links to the API reference documentation.

 |more| See :ref:`useful references <useful-references>`.

-The Vim object
+The ServiceInstance object
 --------------

-The Vim object is the entry point into pSphere.
-Through it you can log into a vSphere server, find managed objects, obtain views of those managed objects and access information about them.
+The ServiceInstance object is the entry point into pSphere.
+Through it you can login to a vSphere server and obtain Python objects representing managed objects.
+You can then access information about and execute methods on those objects.

-A brief overview of the most common methods:

-* The **find_entity_view** method finds objects in the inventory
-* The **get_view** and **get_views** methods create local *views* of server-side objects
-* The **invoke** method sends SOAP calls to the vSphere web service

 |more| Read more about the :ref:`Vim attributes and methods <vim-reference>`.